MarMigMon/doof/README.md

 # Doof

 Cooking is messy, and people like keeping their devices clean (and their food free of germs).
-Doof is an Android app that offers the unique feature of a hands-free cooking experience through voice controlled, step by step audio feedback to complete the recipe.
-It allows users to upload their own recipes and interact with recipes created by other users, which enhance the cooking experience by incorporating this social aspect.
+Doof is an Android recipe app that provides a hands-free cooking experience through voice controlled, step-by-step recipe dictation.
+To enhance the cooking experience, Doof incorporates social media elements such as allowing users to upload their own recipes and interact with recipes created by other users.

 Time spent: 4 weeks